 If you are considering sailing with a baby, it is worth bringing along a supply of age-appropriate baby food as it is not found in all supermarkets.
 It may also be more comfortable to moor in marinas and harbors where you can take advantage of their facilities.

 Safety nets can be put on the edges of the boat.
 This allows toddlers and smaller children to move around with more confidence.
 It is the responsibility of the accompanying adult guests to monitor young children.
-That said, skippers are safety and first aid trained if needed.
+That said, if you have one of our skippers with you, they are safety and first aid trained if needed.

 The safest cabins are situated in the front of the boat so try to allocate these to the children.
 While sailing, be sure to find a safe play area.
 The cockpit tends to be a relatively sheltered position; on a catamaran there are more suitable places than on a yacht.
 Catamarans also have more shaded areas, which is important for delicate infant skin.